Frequently Asked Questions

 Is there any time off in the 7 months?

 Yes, there is a one week intermission every 7 weeks.
 Some work is expected of students during intermission to prepare for the next module, but it is self-paced.
-For the exact dates of module starts, holidays, and intermissions you can view the Front End / Back End calendar.

 What is a module, and how do modules work?